qlu-lab/SUPERGNOVA/README.md

 **R:**
 1. data.table
+2. optparse

 ## Tutorial

-Suppose you would like to calculate local genetic covariance between phenotypes.
+Suppose you would like to calculate local genetic covariance between two phenotypes.
 We'll need a few types of files:

-- **Summary statistics files:** We assume that the files are in the standard format that ldsc understands.
+- **Summary statistics files:** We assume that the files are in the standard format that ``ldsc`` understands.
+If not, make sure to run them through the included ``munge_sumstats.py`` file or use the one included in ``ldsc`` (see [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics) for instructions).

 ## Credits